 You should expect to own your digital camera for at least half a decade, so it's a long-term investment.

 What type of photos do you want to take?

 Buying a high-end camera can be an expensive business, particularly if you invest in multiple lenses.
-If you're still undecided about whether the rewards justify the investment, take a look at our wider content to see if a less complicated camera might suit your needs.
+If you're still undecided about whether the rewards justify the investment, consider whether a less complicated camera might suit your needs:

 - Compact cameras are still popular, and they can be surprisingly powerful.
 Some even have sensors usually found in high-end cameras.
-Use our to find the small, fixed-lens cameras that can pack a punch.
+Use our compact camera reviews to find the small, fixed-lens cameras that can pack a punch.

 - Bridge cameras offer much of the functionality of DSLR and mirrorless cameras, but without the interchangeable lenses.
 They're usually fairly inexpensive and can be a great way to try out a DSLR-style camera.
-See our to find a good model.
+See our bridge camera reviews to find a good model.

 We've put together a guide for beginners to improve their camera skills, whatever the device they're using.
 Read how to shoot and edit photos like a pro to find out more.